 The story is told that somewhere in France during the Great War, a British general, being led to the front by a dispatch runner, grew irritated with the pace set by the man and ordered him to slow down.
 "For God's sakes,” he complained.
 “Who do you think I am?
 Tom Longboat?”
 The dispatch runner, a tall man in his late twenties, slowed and answered, "No sir.
 That’s me.”

 The story, apocryphal or not, hints at the fame of a young Onondagan from southern Ontario who, briefly, was one of the most celebrated men alive.
 Over the course of his career, millions of people assembled to watch him.
-When his glory faded he became what the newspapers called "the original dummy ... a lazy ... stall fed ...
+When his glory faded the newspapers called him "the original dummy ... a lazy ... stall fed ...
 Injun," a "stubborn," once-talented “Redskin” who, or so the papers would have it, ended his days penniless and probably alcoholic.

-Born a member of the Wolf clan and raised in the Long-house religion, the infant Tom Longboat was christened Cogwagee.
+Born a member of the Wolf clan and raised in the Longhouse religion, the infant Tom Longboat was christened Cogwagee.
 In English the name translates as “everything” and hints at the difficulties reporters would face in their efforts to define and write his story.

 As a boy he was required to attend the Mohawk Institute, an Anglican residential school, but escaped, significantly, by running away.
 By twelve he was a farm labourer.
 It is said he developed his “running legs” while chasing cows in the fields and that he once ran sixty-five kilometres from Hamilton to Brantford, arriving home before his mother, who had left hours earlier — in a wagon.
 At nineteen he ran the annual Victoria Day race at Caledonia and placed second, catching the eye of Mohawk runner Bill Davis.
 Davis had placed second in the 1901 Boston Marathon behind fellow Canadian Jack Cafferty — a race joined, for several kilometres, by a spooked horse.

-In 1906 he entered the Hamilton Herald race where, in a held of forty, including tested professionals, odds against him went as high as a hundred to one.
-During the race, he look a wrong turn and ran seventy metres before someone corrected him.
+In 1906 he entered the Hamilton Herald race where, in a field of forty, including tested professionals, odds against him went as high as a hundred to one.
+During the race, he took a wrong turn and ran seventy metres before someone corrected him.
 He won by nearly four minutes.
 At first, race officials believed their watches had malfunctioned.
 According to the Herald, twenty-year-old Tom Longboat left his nearest competitor “as if he had been standing still.”

 When Cortez touched shore in 1519, within twenty-four hours runners had provided descriptions of his ships, men, and weapons to Montezuma, five hundred kilometres away.
 Runners of messages in the Iroquois Confederacy (Longboat was in this tradition) carried news from the Atlantic seaboard to the Niagara frontier, running day and night, and navigating by stars.